Renal Cortical Necrosis

 Diagnosis is suspected when typical symptoms occur in patients with a potential cause.

-The diagnosis can usually be established by ultrasonography or CT.
-Renal biopsy is done only if the diagnosis is unclear and no contraindications exist.
+The diagnosis can usually be established by ultrasound or CT.
+Renal biopsy is performed only if the diagnosis is unclear and no contraindications exist.
 It provides definitive diagnosis and prognostic information.

 Treatment of Renal Cortical Necrosis

-Treatment is directed at the underlying disorder and at preserving renal function (eg, with early dialysis).
+Treatment is directed at the underlying disorder and at preserving renal function (eg, early dialysis).

 Prognosis for Renal Cortical Necrosis

-Prognosis of renal cortical necrosis was poor in the past, with mortality > 50% in the first year.
-More recently, with aggressive supportive therapy, 1-year mortality can be about 20%, and up to 20% of survivors may recover some renal function.
+With aggressive supportive therapy, 1-year mortality is about 20%, and up to 20% of survivors may recover some kidney function (1).

 Key Points

-• Renal cortical necrosis is rare, typically occurring in neonates and in pregnant or postpartum women with sepsis or pregnancy complications.
+• Renal cortical necrosis is rare, often occurring in neonates and in pregnant or postpartum patients with sepsis or pregnancy complications.

 • Suspect the diagnosis in patients at risk who develop typical symptoms (eg, gross hematuria, flank pain, decreased urine output, fever, hypertension).